zachmccabe/zachmccabe.github.io/now.md

 ---

-Updated: {{ page.date | date: "%b %d %Y" }}

-This is a snapshot of what I'm making now.
-I write it for my friends, collaborators and, yes, the curious people of the inets.
+Updated: {{ page.date | date: "%b %d %Y" }} • Snapshot of how I'm spending my time, where I'm going and what I'm using to make stuff.
+I write this down for myself, because it helps me take stock and stay oriented while navigating the day-to-day.
+I share it here for curious friends.

 ## Ongoing and upcoming